 Prior to joining the firm, she clerked for the Honorable Vaughn R. Walker of the United States District Court for the Northern District of California.

-Katharine is a member of the State Bars of California and Illinois.
-She is also a member of the Bar Association of San Francisco and the Edward J. McFetridge American Inn of Court.
+Katharine is a member of the State Bars of California and Illinois and the Bar Association of San Francisco.
+From 2015-2018, she was a member of the Edward J. McFetridge American Inn of Court.
+Katharine chairs the firm’s pro bono committee and has an active pro bono practice.

 Katharine received her A.B. with high distinction in political science and German from the University of Michigan.
 She earned her law degree cum laude from Northwestern University School of Law, where she was an editor of the Northwestern University Law Review.
 While in law school, Katharine served as a judicial extern for the Honorable Mark R. Filip of the United States District Court for the Northern District of Illinois.